glutanimate/anki-addons-misc/ankiweb.md

 - **anki-add-reverse-toggle**: adds a user-defined key-binding that toggles the 'reverse' field in optionally reversible note types (default: Alt+Shift+B)

     This one is locale-dependent, so make sure to edit the source file with the name of the 'reverse' field in your note models

-- **anki-browser-lookup**: adds a context-menu entry to search the card browser for selected words.

 - **anki-browser-more-hotkeys**: adds two additional hotkeys to the card browser, CTRL+R for rescheduling cards and CTRL+ALT+I for inverting the selection.